Scottish designer-maker Ruth Morris set up the Roobedo label in 1999, when she lived in Edinburgh.

 Longevity and function is so important to her; useful pockets, simplicity of fit, fabrics tested for durability and washability to produce clothes that can be worn dressed up or dressed down.
-As well as producing clothing, Ruth’s collections have grown to include accessories, gifts and homeware over the last 18 years.
+As well as producing clothing, Ruth’s collections have grown to include accessories, gifts and homeware.

-Attracted to the idea of a wholesome and sustainable product, Ruth champions the slow fashion movement and uses the best Scottish fabrics such as Harris tweed and Glenlyon tweed alongside GOTS certified organic cottons and denim as well as recycled and vintage cloths.
+Attracted to the idea of a wholesome and sustainable product, Ruth champions the slow fashion movement and uses the best Scottish fabrics such as Harris tweed and Glenlyon tweed alongside Organic cottons and denim as well as recycled and vintage cloths.
 Aiming for zero waste, all textile waste is kept to a minimum by making-to-order and keeping and re-purposing scraps.
-Ethical fashion and fair trade is a passionate focus.

 …”I follow my heart to create a unique collection of Scottish, high quality, hand-crafted products.
 I design, cut & sew every creation myself, here in my studio, and ship orders worldwide.”